Ramiro I of Aragon: Biography

 Ramiro sought to enlarge his lands at the expense of both the Moors and his brother, García, the King of Navarre.
 Shortly after the death of his father (the date variously placed from 1036 to 1043), he supported the emir of Tudela in an invasion of the Navarre.
 While he was defeated in the Battle of Tafalla, he still was able to gain territory, including Sanguesa, and established a state of semi-autonomy.
 In 1043, apparently with the approval of García, he annexed Sobrarbe and Ribagorza, previously held by his youngest legitimate half-brother, Gonzalo.
 This union created a pseudo-independent Aragonese state, with its capital at Jaca, that would give rise to the Kingdom of Aragon.

 After annexation of Ribagorza and Sobrarbe, Ramiro began the advance from Aragon toward Huesca and Zaragoza.
 The first charter for the royal town of Jaca is attributed to him.
 It included well defined laws of protection even to non-residents, and would set an example for urban rights until late in the Middle Ages.

 Ramiro died at the Battle of Graus in 1063 while trying to take the city.

 He was buried at the monastery of San Juan de la Peña, in Santa Cruz de la Serós.
+In August 2026, his bones, along with those of his successors Sancho Ramírez and Peter I were removed from the monastery for safekeeping as wildfires encroached on the site.